Welcome to the Hill City Master Gardeners

 MORE INFO HERE

-The 2023 Festival of Gardening, our annual plant sale and celebration of all things gardening, was a smashing success.
+The 2024 Festival of Gardening, our annual plant sale and celebration of all things gardening, was a smashing success.
+The rain held off just long enough for crowds of plant shoppers to find their favorite tomato variety or a sought-after native plant.
 Thousands of plants went to new homes.
+We can’t wait to do it again next year!

 Virginia Master Gardeners are volunteer educators who work within their communities to encourage and promote environmentally sound horticulture practices through sustainable landscape management education and training.
 As an educational program of Virginia Cooperative Extension, Virginia Master Gardeners bring the resources of Virginia’s land-grant universities, Virginia Tech and Virginia State University, to the people of the commonwealth.
 All information we disseminate must be research-based by VT/VSU.